izabellammg6/First-Website-/code-review.md

 - [x] Add the logo on the Nav Bar

-- [] Style Tips to Quit page
+- [x] Style Tips to Quit page

-- [] Added better hover effects and border styles for active states.
+- [x] Added better hover effects and border styles for active states.

-- [] Implemented a media query to ensure responsiveness.
+- [x] Implemented a media query to ensure responsiveness.

-- [] Applied styles to improve the layout of the cravings section.
+- [x] Applied styles to improve the layout of the cravings section.

-- [] Suggested a footer color adjustment to fit the overall theme.
+- [x] Suggested a footer color adjustment to fit the overall theme.

-- [] Change all the colors of the website
+- [x] Change all the colors of the website

-- [] Make the website responsive through media queries

 ## Actions: JavaScript

-- [] Add the images to HTML/JavaScript for the quiz results
+- [x] Add the images to HTML/JavaScript for the quiz results

-- [] Implement animations or transitions for displaying results.
+- [x] Implement animations or transitions for displaying results.

-- [] Add animations when showing the result.

-- [] Improve button interactivity for better user feedback.
+- [x] Improve button interactivity for better user feedback.